-Signs of success - what we want to see in the future
+Signs of success - what we want to see

-- Planning together employers, unions, central government, Council, Papatipu Rūnanga, and community groups will work together to plan our transition to an innovative, low-emission economy. - Lifelong learning and reskilling everyone will have equitable access to education, training and lifelong learning, to reach their full potential in our innovative, low-emission economy. - Innovation and economic diversity creative climate change solutions and innovation will be supported for a more diverse, resilient and sustainable economy. - Strong communities support groups, networks and services will connect and assist our community, increasing individuals' ability to adapt to change.
+- Planning together communities, employers, unions, central government, Council, Papatipu Rūnanga, will work together to plan our transition to an innovative, low-emission economy. - Lifelong learning and reskilling everyone will have equitable access to education, training and lifelong learning, to reach their full potential in our innovative, low-emission economy. - Innovation and economic diversity creative climate change solutions and innovation will be supported for a more diverse, resilient and sustainable economy. - Strong communities support groups, networks and services will connect and assist our community, increasing individuals' ability to adapt to change.